 Here you can see the difference in execution between the trader and the investors trades over the last 100 orders.

-How to see your investments' divergence
+How to see the impact on your investment

 You can calculate the notional return of the DARWIN by dividing the DARWIN's current quote by the average quote at which you bought the DARWIN.